learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 **[Castle in the  Sky.](https://www.youtube.com/watch?v=14N5oHBaOSE&feature=youtu.be)**  Build a Unity scene fit for a monarch while getting a tour of the user interface and learning basic transform tools, camera manipulation, and how to add objects.

 ## Printing Messages with Common Inputs
-Learn how to print messages to the console using three common forms of input.
+Learn how to print messages to the console using three common forms of input (keyboard press, mouse click, and collision).
 Useful for debugging, and as a first step / foundation for most other scripts.

 **[Print Message on Keyboard Press & Mouse Click.](https://youtu.be/2Vdnk1WNIHI)** Get Unity to send you a message whenever you press a key on the keyboard or click the mouse.

 **Print Message on Collision with Object.** Get Unity to send you a message whenever your controller runs into an object in the game world.

 ## Coding Other Outputs
 Learn how to code outputs other than message printing.
-Any of these outputs should be combinable with any of the inputs covered (keyboard, mouse, and collision) - the following are merely examples.
+Any of these outputs should be combinable with any of the inputs covered (keyboard, mouse, and collision) - the following combinations are merely examples.

-**Change Object Size with Arrow Keys.** Make an object grow or shrink by pressing the arrow keys.
+**[Change Object Size with Arrow Keys.](https://www.youtube.com/watch?v=NaKjmQqp5uA&feature=youtu.be)** Make an object grow or shrink by pressing the arrow keys.

 **Spawn Object with Space Bar.** Make an object appear in the scene when the space bar is pressed - in this case, a growing tower of neatly stacked cubes.